kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-how-facebook-makes-money-business-model-explained.md

 **Revenue from these fees is currently tiny, but Facebook's plan is to build on top of this and offer a more comprehensive solution for businesses to communicate with their customers.** We can't expect that revenue from this will be close to what Facebook makes from advertising.
 Still, it is a reasonable business model focused on Facebook's core customers, small businesses.

 So far, Facebook was offering its small business customers highly targeted advertising.
-It will also provide them tools for customer service management through its messaging apps.
+It also provides tools for customer service management through its messaging apps.
 On top of that, a simple e-commerce solution will be available in all of Facebook's apps, including WhatsApp.
 This focus on small businesses is a crucial part of Facebook's business model.

 ## 🥽 How Facebook makes money from Hardware (Bet on Virtual and Augmented Reality)